GaloisInc/ivorylang-org/pages/software/flight-components.md

 #### Telemetry input

-The SMACCMPilot flight controller accepts [MAVLink protocol][mavlink] input.
+The SMACCMPilot flight controller accepts [MAVLink protocol][mavlink] input over a [secure communication link][commsec].
 MAVLink is a common protocol for communication between flight controllers and ground control stations (GCSs).

-Presently, the MAVLink protocol implementation only supports input for setting telemetry output stream rates.
+Presently, the MAVLink protocol implementation only supports:

+* Setting telemetry output stream rates
+* Writing MAVLink parameters
+* Arming and disarming the motors
+* User control input for override of RC Transmitter

 You can connect to the SMACCMPilot flight controller with mavlink using an [FTDI cable][ftdi-cable] (or equivalent) on USART1 (broken out to the  6-pin 0.1" pitch connector on the PX4IOAR) at 57600 baud.
 We've tested SMACCMPilot's telemetry interface with [MAVProxy][], a command line MAVLink client.

+In flight, you should use the [SMACCM-SiK radio firmware][smaccm-sik] for the [3DR Radio][].

-For more details, see the telemetry input source in [`SMACCMPilot.Flight.GCS.Receive.Handlers`][rx-handlers]
+For more details, see the telemetry MAVLink input handler source code in [`SMACCMPilot.Flight.GCS.Receive.Handlers`][rx-handlers]

+[smaccm-sik]: gcs-smaccm-sik.html
+[commsec]: gcs-commsec.html
+[3DR Radio]: gcs-commsec.html
 [rx-handlers]: http://github.com/GaloisInc/smaccmpilot-stm32f4/blob/master/src/flight/SMACCMPilot/Flight/GCS/Receive/Handlers.hs

 ### Outputs